-Sarah graduated in 2003 working as a physiotherapist.
+Sarah graduated in 2003.
 She studied at AUT, then worked at Wellington Hospital for two years before travelling to the United Kingdom to specialise in musculoskeletal physiotherapy.
 Sarah completed her Pilates training at one of London’s premier Pilates studios.
 With a background in gymnastics, Sarah is particularly interested in movement and biomechanical analysis.
 She competed in the 1994 Commonwealth Games and won a bronze medal on the uneven bars.
 Sarah enjoys treating a wide variety of conditions and age-groups, her interests include manual physiotherapy, chronic pain, Pilates-based rehabilitation, teaching Pilates classes and acupuncture for pain relief.
 She thrives on assisting her patients to recover from their injuries, return to sport or improve their quality of life.

 Katie graduated from AUT in 2000 and has recently returned to physio practice after a period of time at home with her young children.
 Her background includes working for the English Institute of Sport with British Track and Field athletes and as part of a multidisciplinary occupational health team for the London Fire Brigade.
 Katie has a function based approach and loves to empower her clients by teaching them how to actively manage their symptoms.
 She uses clinical pilates rehabilitation to help her clients restore physical and mental wellbeing and teaches pilates reformer and mat classes as well as one on one sessions.